Skip to main content

 • Tags indicating their status, such as "Wrong Timing," "Interested," or "Not the Right Fit."

 For instance, suppose you want to keep tabs on candidates who have responded, mentioning that the timing isn't right for them.
-You've engaged with them and believe that another job opportunity in the near future might align better with their schedule.
+You've engaged with them and believe that another job opportunity soon might align better with their schedule.

-Let’s say you are using Google Sheet to keep track of your candidates, Here's a Zap you can set up :
+Let’s say you are using Google Sheets to keep track of your candidates, Here's a Zap you can set up :

 • Step 1: Select the Appropriate Trigger